tensorforce/tensorforce/README.rst

     -n tensorforce/examples/configs/trpo_network_example.json

 Documentation is available at `ReadTheDocs <http://tensorforce.readthedocs.io>`__.
-We also have tests validating models on minimal environemnts which can be run from the main directory by executing :code:`pytest`.
+We also have tests validating models on minimal environments which can be run from the main directory by executing :code:`pytest`.

 Use with DeepMind lab
 ---------------------